mikelitu/cheat-sheets/TouchX-OpenHaptics.md

 ### API functions

+HD contains many functions to initialize and use the device inside your C++ framework.
+This is just a very short introduction to the most used functions.
+For a complete reference guide to the latest OpenHaptics library functions refer to the official [webpage](https://s3.amazonaws.com/dl.3dsystems.com/binaries/Sensable/OH/3.5/OpenHaptics_Toolkit_API_Reference_Guide.pdf).

 #### How to handle the data

 This is my recommendation and how most of the people handle the data from the Haptic device to facilitate acess to data from different applications inside your project.
 Defining a data structure with all the information from the device its an interesting approach, here you have an example of how to build the structure and which data type to assign to each entrance.